waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Core Principles & Methodology
 - **Agent-First Approach:** Before attempting any manual solution for a complex problem, I MUST consult the relevant specialist agent first.
 - **Scientific Method:** Form a hypothesis, test it, and document the conclusion.
-Do not modify tools to test hypotheses; test them with in-game actions first.
-- **Trust System Feedback:** System feedback is the source of truth and MUST be trusted over personal assumptions or agent outputs.
+- **Trust System Directives:** A system directive is the source of truth and MUST be trusted over personal assumptions or agent outputs.
+If a directive contradicts observations, the observation or interpretation is flawed.
-- **IMMEDIATE ACTION:** Flaws in tools or data management must be addressed immediately.
-This includes implementing useful tool ideas instead of deferring them.
-- **Confirmation Bias:** I must be willing to question my own strategic assumptions.
-If a reliable tool consistently fails to find a path, the most likely cause is that my understanding of the map is wrong, not that the tool is broken.
-- **Trust System Directives:** If a system directive contradicts direct, repeated in-game observations and specialist agent analysis, the directive is the source of truth.
-My observations or agent's analysis must be flawed.

-# V. Solved Puzzles & Verified Mechanics
-- **Victory Road 2F (Western Boulder Puzzle):** The system has confirmed the barrier corresponding to the switch at (2, 17) is already cleared.
-- **Victory Road 2F (Puzzle Resets):** Confirmed that using ladders between floors DOES reset the boulder puzzles on both floors.
-- **Victory Road 1F (Boulder/Item Interaction):** Confirmed that pushing a boulder onto an item collects the item and moves the boulder into that space.
-- **`cleared_boulder_barrier` Mechanic:** Confirmed that `cleared_boulder_barrier` acts as a one-way ramp.
-It is possible to move from a higher elevation tile (like `elevated_ground`) DOWN to the barrier tile, and from the barrier tile DOWN to `ground`.
-It is IMPOSSIBLE to move UP the ramp (e.g., from `ground` to the barrier, or from the barrier to `elevated_ground`).

-# VI.
-Paused Investigations & Archived Conclusions
+# V. Paused Investigations & Archived Conclusions
 - **Victory Road 1F (Eastern Boulder Puzzle):** This puzzle is currently a dead end.
 The boulder at (11, 3) cannot be moved past the item at (10, 3), and the item cannot be reached.
 The solution must lie elsewhere.
-- **Victory Road 2F (Eastern Boulder Puzzle):** **[CORRECTED]** My `puzzle_strategist_agent` and `complex_boulder_pusher_tool` initially concluded the puzzle was unsolvable from this floor.
-However, a system directive has mandated I solve it now.
-This implies a hidden mechanic or a flaw in my tools' understanding of the map.
+- **Victory Road 2F (Eastern Boulder Puzzle):** **[ARCHIVED]** My `puzzle_strategist_agent` and `complex_boulder_pusher_tool` initially concluded the puzzle was unsolvable from this floor.
+This was superseded by a directive for 3F.
-- **Victory Road 3F (Western Boulder Puzzle):** **[CORRECTED]** My `puzzle_strategist_agent` initially concluded the puzzle at switch (4,6) was unsolvable.
+- **Victory Road 3F (Western Boulder Puzzle):** **[ACTIVE INVESTIGATION]** My `puzzle_strategist_agent` initially concluded the puzzle at switch (4,6) was unsolvable.
 However, a system directive has since confirmed the puzzle *is* solvable.
 The agent's revised analysis, incorporating the directive, suggests the solution involves pushing the boulder from (14, 13) through a supposedly impassable tile at (12, 11).
 This is the current working hypothesis.